 5. Public presentation of the research project and findings in an oral defense and/or poster session at a venue to be determined by the Undergraduate Committee.

-1. The student must secure a member of the Psychology Department faculty to serve as an advisor.
+1. The student must secure a member of the Psychological Sciences Department faculty to serve as an advisor.
 Under the advisorâ€™s supervision, the student must develop a research topic and plan.

 2. The student must then write up the plan as a research proposal.
 The proposal should consist of: